 Billy (John D’Leo) is your typical middle schooler.
 He has to deal with a nutty cousin, Zach (Dario Barosso), who does more harm than good, a best friend, Hoarder (Benjamin Kornick), who is offbeat yet loving, and the girl of his dreams, Jenny (Jordyn DiNatale), who doesn’t see him as anything more than a nimrod.
 These characters may have been seen in other films before, but never before with such brilliant life as this extremely talented young cast.

 With news that the school bully, Murt Ramirez (Armani Del Rio) wants to kick his ass, Billy starts the day with a cloud of hesitation.
-It doesn’t take long before Murt searches Billy and his sidekicks out, and challenges him to an epic battle after school; at 3:00pm.
+It doesn’t take long before Murt searches Billy and his sidekicks out, and challenges him to an epic battle after school at 3 p.m.

 The rest of the film explores all the ridiculous antics Billy goes through to try and avoid his unpleasant fate.
 The individuals that the audience encounters throughout the school day are extraordinary.
 While they may not have loads of screen time, they burrow themselves into your hearts and minds.